 Septs

-In the context of Scottish clans, septs are families that followed another family's chief, or part of the extended family and that hold a different surname.
-These smaller septs would then be part of the chief's larger clan.
-A sept might follow another chief if two families were linked through marriage, or, if a family lived on the land of a powerful laird, they would follow him whether they were related or not.
-Bonds of manrent were sometimes used to bind lesser chiefs and his followers to more powerful chiefs.
+These families are part of the chief's larger clan.
+A sept might follow another chief if two families were linked through marriage, or, if a family lived on the land of a powerful laird, they would follow that chief whether they were related or not.
+Bonds of manrent were sometimes used to bind lesser chiefs and their followers to more powerful chiefs.

 Today, sept lists are used by clan societies to recruit new members.
-Such lists date back to the 19th century, when clan societies and tartan manufacturers attempted to capitalise on the enthusiasm and interest for all things Scottish.
+Such lists date back to the 19th century when clan societies and tartan manufacturers attempted to capitalise on the enthusiasm and interest for all things Scottish.
 Lists were drawn up that linked as many surnames as possible to a particular clan, regardless of whether there was an actual historical connection to that clan surname.
 In this way, individuals without a "clan name" could connect to a Scottish clan and thus feel "entitled" to its tartan.

 Affiliated Family